-Strategy 12.
+Strategy 13.
 Support a convening of experts about impacts of creek restoration on water quality

-Work with stakeholder cities and agencies to create a convening that explores work of multiple Resource Conservation Districts, other water districts and academic venues about the impacts of creek restoration on water quality.
+Work to develop partnerships with ARLA and The Nature Conservancy, work with stakeholder cities and agencies to create a convening that explores work of multiple Resource Conservation Districts, other water districts and academic venues about the impacts of creek restoration on water quality.
 Develop next step or summary document.
+Event set for November 10, 17 and 18.
+Senator Henry Stern is Honorary Chair.